 If a kidney-pancreas candidate is 18 years or older on the date the candidate is registered for kidney-pancreas, then the candidate begins to accrue waiting time once the candidate has met all of the following conditions:

 Note: The OPTN Contractor may not modify the maximum allowable BMI to exceed 30mg/m2

 Prior approval is required.
 Submit a prior approval now.

 See also Medical Policy 07.03.01 Pancreatic Islet Cell Transplant

 See also Medical Policy 01.01.26 Artificial Pancreas Device System

-Pancreas transplant alone (PTA) may be considered medically necessary in patients with insulin-dependent diabetes that is poorly controlled despite maximal medical management and adherence to treatment recommendations.
+Pancreas transplant alone (PTA) may be considered medically necessary in patients who have insulin-dependent diabetes mellitus with severe disabling and life threatening hypoblycemic unawareness due to labile diabetes despite optimal medical management.

 Pancreas transplant after a prior kidney transplant (PAK) may be considered medically necessary in patients with insulin-dependent diabetes.

 Simultaneous Pancreas-Kidney Transplant (SPK) (H3)